apache/airflow/.github/ISSUE_TEMPLATE/bug_report.md

 <!--

 How often does this problem occur?
 Once?
-Ever time etc?
+Every time etc?

 Any relevant logs to include?
 Put them here in side a detail tag:
 <details><summary>x.log</summary> lots of stuff </details>